Gracious hospitality and timeless flavors with an emphasis to local, fresh ingredients, Vincent Chicco’s delivers the best Italian food in Charleston.

 Vincent Chicco’s arrest became infamous, and other barkeeps were reportedly jealous of his instant fame.
 Despite his brush with the law, he continued to sell alcohol to his customers and lead to at least three more arrests.
 Chicco later became appointed to consecutive terms as City Counselman.
 Vincent Chicco’s son, Vincent Chicco Jr., went on to be an extremely successful real estate developer, business man and entrepreneur in Charleston, South Carolina.

-Step back in time and enjoy classic flavors that were founded in our country.
+Step back in time and enjoy classic, old world flavors

 Although Greene is traditionally French trained, he is proud of his Italian heritage and background.
 His grandmother moved from Abruzzo, Italy to Pennsylvania when she was a teenager.
 Growing up, Greene and his grandmother would visit Philadelphia's Italian Market, one of the oldest and largest open-air markets in America.Download PDFView Full Bio